Richard Landwehr

 Richard Landwehr is the author of numerous books about the Waffen-SS, particularly the foreign volunteers, providing accounts of these men, their formations, and their battles.
 He has been producing the magazine Siegrunen on the same topic for over 30 years.

-Landwehr wrote an article in 1981 for the Journal for Historical Review (JHR) which was published, until 2002, by the Institute for Historical Review, a United States-based nonprofit organization said to promote Holocaust denial.

 In his 1997 book 'Revolutionary Armies in the Modern Era: A Revisionist Approach' (described as "too flawed to be recommended as an undergraduate text"), historian S.P.
 MacKenzie describes Landwehr as an "extreme admirer [from] the fringes of the far-right."
 MacKenzie connects Landwehr with the contemporary Waffen-SS historical revisionism.
 Commenting on this trend, Mackenzie writes that "as older generation of Waffen-SS scribes has died off, a new, post-war cadre of writers has done much to perpetuate the image of the force as a revolutionary European army" and includes Landwehr in this group.